2021-22 Fiscal Year Budget

 Where can I view the budget?

-The draft version of the FY21-22 budget manual is available to view and download on the Town of Leland website.
+The FY21-22 budget manual is available to view and download on the Town of Leland website.

 Why does the budget include a tax increase?